Comprehensive and strict data protection: the Brazilian LGPD

 • Blocking or erasure of the processing activities or personal data to which the breach relates (example: If the breach occurred in relation to the collection of email addresses, this may mean the loss of the entire associated email list).

-• Blocking of the database (for up to 6 months) related to the incident, which may pause all other activities that could use said database
+• Blocking of the database (for up to 6 months) related to the incident, which may pause all other activities that could use mentioned database

 In addition, the LGPD (like the GDPR) provides consumers with a private right of action; the right to claim civil damages (pecuniary or moral) for the violation of the Data Protection Act.
 According to Article 42, a controller who violates the LGPD (“pecuniary, moral, individual or collective damage”) is thus obliged to remedy the damage.